 Naturally, as the firm concentrates on how best to help people who have been struck by injury from a legal perspective, so too do we support groups who in other ways try to help injured people and their families.

-RCT has assisted and supported local workers employed overseas in countries including the Solomon Islands, Papua New Guinea and East Timor.
-In 2000 the firm's work on behalf of sacked Solomon Island workers was recognised with the Public Interest Law Clearing House Pro Bono Teams Award.
+We have assisted and supported local workers employed overseas in countries including the Solomon Islands, Papua New Guinea and East Timor.
+In 2000, the firm's work on behalf of sacked Solomon Island workers was recognised with the Public Interest Law Clearing House (PILCH) Pro Bono Teams Award.

 We regard it as important that staff across the firm lend their time and expertise to community work.
 Lawyers are encouraged to volunteer their time to local community legal aid groups and networks.
 Others involve themselves in local sporting and business groups.